 Note: Our team has worked hard to gather as much publicly available information as we could find.
 However, if you know of additional candidate information or notice any errors, please email [email protected]

-TOOKEY, Gail (Solidarity Movement of Alberta) (Response to our questionnaire)
+LABOUCANE, Jed (Solidarity Movement of Alberta) (No response to our Questionnaire)

 Online: Party Website